Service & Justice

 Missouri River Relief: Students hop aboard flat-bottomed boats which whisk them away to otherwise unreachable sections of the Missouri River’s banks where they remove debris from our nation’s longest river.

-Tornado Relief: Day trips to regional locations invite students to provide direct aid to folks struggling to rebuild.
+Common Good Day of Service: Day trips to regional locations invite students to provide direct aid to folks struggling to rebuild.
 Destinations have included Joplin, MO and Moore, OK both of which were recently impacted by EF-5 tornadoes.

 Prayer, reflection and fun infuse each of these opportunities.